Mets floor Phillies with 7-run 9th, Marte caps 8-7 win

 Associated Press

+Nimmo delivered a tying, two-run single, then scored on Starling Marte’s tiebreaking double to end a string of 857 consecutive losses by MLB clubs when trailing by six runs or more in the ninth, according to the Elias Sports Bureau.

+“I’m an optimist, I just keep going until they blow the whistle,” Nimmo said.
+“You just never give up.
+The stats can say all they want.
+They can say it can’t be done.
+But that’s why you play the game.”

 With the Mets trailing 7-1, Marte led off the inning with an infield single against James Norwood and scored on Francisco Lindor’s two-run homer.
 Mark Canha added an RBI infield single that clanked off pitcher Corey Knebel (0-2), and J.D.
-Davis had a pinch-hit RBI double to rally the NL East-leading Mets.
+Davis had a pinch-hit RBI double before Nimmo and Marte finished off the high point of the NL East-leading Mets’ season so far.

-Brandon Nimmo then lined a tying, two-run single to center off Knebel.
-He came around to score when Marte ripped a double off the wall in center field.
-Marte also had a solo homer in the sixth.
+“Just strung a lot of good at-bats together by good hitters,” Mets manager Buck Showalter said.

 Bryce Harper and Nick Castellanos homered for the Phillies, and Aaron Nola pitched seven sharp innings.
 The Phillies have lost five of six.